hibbitts-design/docsify-this/docs/README.md

 **Still unsure?** Docsify-This is designed for easy entry _and_ exit — try it with your content risk-free.
 Your Markdown files can be used by other tools if your needs change.
 For more powerful Markdown file-based publishing with hosting capabilities, explore the open-source [Grav CMS](https://getgrav.org/) project.

+> [!TIP]
+>
+> **Already have content in Canvas, Moodle, Brightspace, or Blackboard?** The [Docsify Common Cartridge Converter](https://docsify-common-cartridge-converter.hibbittsdesign.org/) turns a Common Cartridge export (.imscc) into flat Markdown pages ready to use with Docsify-This or Docsify, with an auto-generated `_sidebar.md` — no need to rebuild your course by hand.

 ---

 #### How Docsify-This Works